-I see the same turtle in my pond every day.
-Do you want me to submit a sighting for every time that I see it?
+I see the same animal in the same location every day.
+Do you want me to submit a sighting every time that I see it?

 Do the reptiles and amphibians that I see have to be alive?

 No. Road-killed animals tell us important information about where animals are found and how different species are impacted by roads.
 We share our road-kill data with the Ontario Road Ecology Group so that it can contribute to their research.